etn-ccis/blui-react-workflows/login-workflow/docs/routing.md

 ### Guest Guard Usage

-In order to access routes only when user is not authenticated you can make use of our `ReactRouterGuestGuard` component.
+If there are routes that you would like to be available without logging in (such as a Terms of Service page), you can make use of our `ReactRouterGuestGuard` component.

 #### Example Usage